 Images are large and well-shot, and an alternating grid keeps the Work section interesting.
 But it’s the level of detail each section drills down into that we love.
 Balancing form with function, Sagmeister & Walsh’s portfolio website is set up to give any visitor exactly what they want in the fastest (but most interesting) possible way – while showcasing the team’s style and personality, too.

-Born in Seoul, based in Paris and raised by the 80s, Yul Moreau's site grabs your attention from the off with its splendidly garish background montage of retro video.
+Born in Seoul, based in Paris and "raised by the '80s", Yul Moreau has a portfolio site that grabs your attention from the off with its splendidly garish background montage of retro video.
 The single-pager site does a brilliant job of showcasing the art director's work, combining video, images and clever scroll effects to show everything off nicely.

 Scroll through Sean Halpin's kitsch little green world to discover how he can help you build your perfect site.
 His design is simple and easy to read, yet effortlessly displays his skills and talent for bold, stand-out web design.

-Christopher Lee doesn't just share his name a legendary actor, but apparently a creative talent too.
-His design site, The Beast is Back, showcases his punchy designs and illustrations influenced by 90s cartoons and urban street culture.
+Christopher Lee doesn't just share his name with a legendary actor, but apparently a creative talent too.
+His design site, The Beast is Back, showcases his punchy designs and illustrations influenced by '90s cartoons and urban street culture.

 A Brazilian-born graphic designer and artist based in Los Angeles, Adhemas Batista has worked with some of the world's biggest brands, including Adidas, Coca-Cola and Sony.
-His homepage design is monochrome, which makes for a powerful contrast with the riot of colour and pattern within the portfolio that follows.
+His about page design is monochrome, which makes for a powerful contrast with the riot of colour and pattern within the rest of the portfolio.

 Rosie Lee is a hybrid creative agency, with on- and offline expertise in branding, advertising and retail design.
 The agency's work takes centre stage on its website, with plenty of colourful, full-width images, videos and carousels showing off what it can do.

-Olly Moss is a London-based, multidisciplinary designer and illustrator who has already worked with the likes of Warner Bros, Muse, and The Salvation Army.
+Olly Gibbs is a London-based, multidisciplinary designer and illustrator who has worked with the likes of Warner Bros, Muse, and The Salvation Army.
 It's the attention to detail within his portfolio that really makes it stand out.